TelmanoNeto/Study/README.md

 # Study
-This is my personal space of study
+This is my personal space of study.
+Here you can find all my personal notes and my exercises.